Decorate this Easter simnel cake with the traditional marzipan balls, plus some mini eggs to make it even more festive.

 - Mini Easter eggs

-Heat the oven to 180°C (gas mark 4).
+Heat the oven to 180°C/350°F/Gas mark 4.
+Grease and line a 20.5cm (8″) round, deep cake tin or springform.
 Sift the flour, baking powder and salt on to a sheet of greaseproof paper and set aside until needed.

 Beat the butter and sugar until light and fluffy; you can use a wooden spoon or an electric whisk or mixer.
 Gradually beat in the eggs, beating well after each addition and adding the ground almonds with the last egg.
 Using a large metal spoon, fold in the flour followed by the dried fruit, cherries, chocolate and milk.
 When thoroughly combined, spoon half of the mixture into the prepared tin and spread evenly.